michaelZhaoCode/Clicker-Legends-pygame/README.md

 When the installer window opens, press "Next".

-The installer will install the game by default to the program files folder and will make a shortcut in the Desktop and Start Menu.
+The installer will install the game by default to the program files folder and will make a shortcut (Only in Version 1.2+) in the Desktop and Start Menu.

 Start the game from either of these shortcuts
 # Uninstallation